ferraric/Computational-Intelligence-Lab-2020/README.md

 ## Resource Requirements

-All experiments of BERT, Roberta and BERTweeet were run on ETH's Leonhard cluster using an Nvidia GeForceRTX2080Ti GPU.
-The runtimes per model were about 16 hours (26 hours with additional data) with 2 CPU cores and about 64 GBs of memory.
+All experiments of BERT, Roberta and BERTweet were run on ETH's Leonhard cluster using an Nvidia GeForce RTX 2080 Ti GPU.
+The runtimes per model were about 16 hours (26 hours with additional data) with 2 CPU cores and 64 GBs of memory for BERT and BERTweet and 96 GBs of memory for RoBERTa.